thiell/clustershell/doc/sphinx/install.rst

     $ yum install clustershell

-On EPEL 6 and 7, the Python 2 modules and tools are installed by default.
+With EPEL 6 and 7, the Python 2 modules and tools are installed by default.
 If interested in Python 3 support, simply install the additional ClusterShell's Python 3 subpackage using the following command::